WiredOverload/java_project1/README.md

 Project for the end of my java class

-This project should eventually be a small game like either interplanetary or gunboots
+This project should eventually be a small game like either interplanetary or downwell